systemik/pwnagotchi-bt-tether/README.md

 ```* * * * * /home/pi/tether-restart.sh```

-Finally you can enable the ui on all ips by adding this to **/etc/pwnagotchi/config.xml**:
+Ui is enabled on all ips by adding this (already part of the INSTALL) to **/etc/pwnagotchi/config.xml**:

 ---